lynchdean/Open-Freelance-Hub/technical_manual/technical_manual.md

 ![State Diagram](images/state.png)

-A state diagram describes the behaviour of a component.
+A state diagram describes the behaviour of a system.

 This state diagram displays the different possible states for a job as it is completed by users on the application.